Tillandsia ionantha is one of the most colorful of the air plants, which are part of the genus Tillandsia from the Bromeliaceae family.

-Ionantha grows best in indirect sunlight.
-If the plant receives too much sun, it tends to dry out.
+Tillandsia ionantha grows best in indirect sunlight.
+If the air plant receives too much sun, it tends to dry out.
 Strong sunlight may even scorch the leaves.

 USDA hardiness zone 11 is the recommended climate for outdoor growth.

-The plant thrives in temperatures between 60 and 80° degrees Fahrenheit.
+The air plant thrives in temperatures between 60 and 80° degrees Fahrenheit.

-While it prefers warmer temperatures, it doesn’t like dry conditions.
+While it prefers warmer temperatures, with good air circulation and it doesn’t like dry conditions.

 If the room where it’s placed is too warm or sunny, it may need a little more moisture.